robsonataide/robsonataide/README.md

-## Hello, I'm
+## Hello, I'm Robson Ataíde

-- 🔭 I’m currently working in frontend with Angular
+- 🔭 I’m currently working as fullstack developer with Python and ReactJS
-- 🌱 I’m currently learning about micro-frontend